cmu-db/15721-s24-catalog2/doc/design_doc.md

   * Metadata tests: We will focus on verifying the correct storage and retrieval of metadata.
 Tests will include different scenarios, including some edge cases.
 [Quickcheck](https://github.com/BurntSushi/quickcheck) is an example for performing the testing.
   * [Documentation tests](https://doc.rust-lang.org/rustdoc/write-documentation/documentation-tests.html#documentation-tests): Execute document examples
 * Non-functional testing
   * Microbenchmarking for performance evaluation: We can use [Criterion.rs](https://github.com/bheisler/criterion.rs?tab=readme-ov-file#features) and [bencher](https://github.com/bluss/bencher) to collect statistics to enable statistics-driven optimizations.
 In addition, we can set up a performance baseline to compare the performance with our implementation.
-We can measure different metrics, for example, response time, throughput, etc. Additionally,
+We can measure different metrics, for example, response time, throughput, etc.
   * Scalability test: We will try to test our implementation under increased load and ensure the correctness and efficiency at the same time.

 ## Trade-offs and Potential Problems